Airlines Hit Major Turbulence as Omicron Variant Spreads

 Israel FRISK image

 The 96%-accurate FRISK® score assesses bankruptcy risk and takes into consideration a company's financial statement ratios, stock market performance, and bond agency ratings from Moody’s, Fitch, and DBRS Morningstar.
-It also factors in the research click pattern behavior of our subscriber base, representing key credit decision-makers at more than 35% of current Fortune 1000 companies plus thousands of other large companies worldwide.
+It also factors in the research click pattern behavior of our subscriber base, representing key credit decision-makers at nearly 40% of current Fortune 1000 companies plus thousands of other large companies worldwide.
 A score of "5" or less on the "1" (highest risk)-to-"10" (lowest risk) scale indicates material bankruptcy risk that needs to be monitored with added scrutiny.

 Image